Vietnam.vn - Nền tảng quảng bá Việt Nam

 In a separate statement, Lithuanian Defense Minister Dovile Sakaliene said the plan to withdraw from the convention was aimed at effectively protecting the region's borders.

-The International Convention on the Prohibition of Anti-Personnel Mines, commonly known as the Ottawa Convention, was adopted in 1977 and prohibits the use, stockpiling, production and transfer of anti-personnel mines.
-To date, 164 countries have joined the Convention, but the United States, Russia and China are not included.
+The International Convention on the Prohibition of Anti-Personnel Mines, commonly known as the Ottawa Convention, was adopted in 1977 and prohibits the use, stockpiling, production, and transfer of anti-personnel mines.
+To date, 164 countries have joined the Convention, but not the United States, Russia, or China.

 Earlier this month, Polish Prime Minister Donald Tusk said Warsaw would begin taking steps to leave the convention.
 The four countries have long considered withdrawing and want to make a joint decision.